mediabrix/mediabrix-android-sdk/README.md

-# Mediabrix Android SDK
+# Android SDK
-## Please note, with the 1.8.2.003 update, our AndroidManifest.xml instructions have changed.
+## Please note, with the 1.8.2.004 update, our AndroidManifest.xml instructions have changed.
+Additionlly, the SDK now supports Android versions 5.0 (21) and up.
 Please review below for the updated additions to your AndroidManifest.xml file.

 ## Getting Started

 Download the latest version of the MediaBrix SDK.
-MediaBrix currently supports Android versions 2.3 and up.
+MediaBrix currently supports Android versions 5.0 (21) and up.
 * mediabrix-sdk-FBless.jar

 ### Integrating the MediaBrix SDK into Android Studio